8 Ways to Decrease Inflammation and Reduce Chances of Disease

 Most of the time, your body's stress response system is self-regulating.
 It naturally decreases hormone levels and enables your body to return to normal once a stressful situation has passed.
 As adrenaline and cortisol levels drop, your heart rate and blood pressure return to baseline levels, and other systems resume their regular activities.

-One of the best ways to decrease inflammation is by getting rid of some of the stressors in your life.
-Practicing deep breathing methods or meditation, including more vitamins (especially B vitamins for stress) in your diet, exercising regularly, and getting enough sleep can help decrease inflammation in your body.
+One of the best ways to decrease inflammation is by practicing deep breathing methods or meditation, including more vitamins (especially B vitamins for stress) in your diet, exercising regularly, and getting enough sleep.
+All of these things can help decrease inflammation in your body.

 Phytonutrients – Eating plenty of fruits and vegetables that contain phytonutrients (plant nutrients) can reduce your risks of cancer, heart disease, and other age related degenerative diseases.
 They also help you fight the biological clock!